Information on Volunteer Teacher Placements

 Please note that absolutely no knowledge or experience of the construction industry is required.
 You will be working under the supervision of professional Ugandan builders, using local materials and methods.
 You don’t need to be very strong or fit; just be willing to work as a team, get stuck in and get your hands dirty!

-A lot of practical and mental preparation must be undertaken before you leave Ireland.
+A lot of practical and mental preparation must be undertaken before you leave for Uganda.
 This is necessary to ensure that you are fully geared up for the trip and that you know what to do and what is expected of you when you arrive in Uganda.
 Although it always takes some time for every volunteer to adjust, volunteers who are well prepared in advance tend to adapt easier to life in Uganda.
 For that reason, Nurture Africa places great importance on preparing every teacher for his/her placement.

 A list of resources will be made.
 Sometimes, for one reason or another, resources will not be available in Uganda and ideas which work well here would not be practical out there.